JuliaGPU/CUDA.jl/docs/src/development/troubleshooting.md

 cause is listed last: a typo in the use of the `threadIdx` function!
 If we fix this, the IR error disappears and our kernel successfully compiles and executes.

+!!! note

+    Bounds checking can cause compilation failures.
+Even if you have included an `@inbounds` block, `Pkg.test` by default will force bounds-checking and this may cause `InvalidIRError`s.
+To prevent this, run tests of your code with `Pkg.test("MyCUDAPackage"; julia_args=\`--check-bounds=auto\`)`.
+    This will force the test running to respect `@inbounds` blocks in your kernels.

 ## KernelError: kernel returns a value of type `Union{}`